learn-co-curriculum/activerecord-migrations/README.md

 end
 ```

 Here we've added the create_table method into our `up` method, and passed the name of the table we want to create as a symbol.

-To add columns to our table, we will write the data type on the left and on the right we will write the name we'd like to give our column.
+To add columns to our table, we use ActiveRecord's DSL iterator and use `t` (by convention) as a placeholder variable for the table.
+For each column, we then write `t.data_type column_name`, substituting the data type on the left and column name on the right.
 The only thing that we're missing is the primary key.

-ActiveRecord will generate that column for us, and for each row added, a key will be auto incremented.
+Luckily, ActiveRecord will take care of this for us by generating the primary key column for us.
+For each new row added to our table, a key will be auto incremented.

 ### Running Migrations